 I am licensed LMFT in Oklahoma and Texas.
 Licensed professionals follow strict training and education requirements and a variety of expectations set by the state board.

 Recently we moved back to Tulsa to be closer to our large extended family.
-My husband and I have 3 children ages 20, 17 and 7 years old.
-We are an active family, busy with homeschooling, hiking, camping, exploring and traveling!
-I love spending my time in psychology training, yoga, nature outings, bird watching, gardening and art activities.
-I adore learning and focusing on my own spiritual growth and development.
+My husband and I have 3 children ages 20, 17 and 8 years old.
+We are an active family, busy with homeschooling, hiking, RV camping, exploring and traveling!
+I love spending my time in psychology trainings, nature outings, gardening and art activities.
+Current interests include expanding my own spiritual understanding, environmental awareness and meditation practices.

-Growling up I struggled with an unbalanced amount of anxiety and low self-esteem, as many of us do.
+Growing up, I struggled with an unbalanced amount of anxiety and low self-esteem, as many of us do.
 Through my own personal work, counseling, meditations, spiritual retreats and learning how to manage not just my thoughts and feelings but also developed a deeper understanding of who I am, I began to allow myself to have a gentler, kinder, and more balanced relationship with myself and others.
 Life is not about living without sadness, self-esteem concerns or anxiety.
-That's impossible.
-It enters my life daily.
-Yes daily - that's normal. :-)
+That's impossible, anxiety is a normal part of living.

-Yes, while I enjoy spiritual existential concepts I do not support spiritual bypassing- the tendency to use spiritual ideas and practices to sidestep or avoid facing unresolved emotional issues, avoid research, toxic positivity or psychological wounds.
+Yes, while I enjoy general eastern spiritual ideas and deep philosophical existential concepts I do not support spiritual bypassing- the tendency to use spiritual ideas and practices to sidestep or avoid facing unresolved emotional issues, avoid research, toxic positivity or psychological wounds.

 I offer a safe space for LGBT and I have a sensitivity and awareness to the prejudices people of color face in our nation, its time to really listen....and I mean listen with our heart and soul to the pain and the experiences faced by minorities if healing can move forward.
 Intergenerational trauma that continues to impact minorities is a very important issue that needs to be widely discussed in our culture.